 However, in a more general sense, the conflict between revolution as the aspiration to freedom and winning war is not purely Spanish.
 It emerges fully after the victory of revolutions in wars of liberation: in Algeria, probably in Vietnam, certainly in Yugoslavia.
 Since the Left lost in the Spanish Civil War, in this case the debate is posthumous and increasingly remote from the realities of the time, like Ken Loach’s film, inspiring and moving as it is.
 Moral revulsion against Stalinism and the behaviour of its agents in Spain is justified.
 It is right to criticize the Communist conviction that the only revolution that counted was one that brought the Party a monopoly of power.
 And yet these considerations are not central to the problem of the Civil War.
 Marx would have had to confront Bakunin even if all on the Republican side had been angels.
 But it must be said that, among those who actually fought for the Republic as soldiers, most found Marx more relevant than Bakunin.
 Even though Fascism with among the survivors there are some who recall the spontaneous but inefficient euphoria of the Anarchist phase of liberation with tenderness as well as exasperation.

-Eric Hobsbawm was born 1917 and lives in London.
-He is an historian and writer who has taught in London and various parts of the world, and Professor Emeritus of Economic and Social History of the University of London.
-He is the author of a number of historical books and an autobiography.
-At present, he is president of Birkbeck College, University of London.
+Eric Hobsbawm (1917 – 2012) was an historian and writer who taught in London and various parts of the world.
+He was Professor Emeritus of Economic and Social History of the University of London, president of Birkbeck College, University of London and the author of a number of historical books and an autobiography.
 This article is taken from Revolutionaries (Abacus, 2007), and reproduced by kind permission of the author.